Van Allen radiation belt

-A Van Allen radiation belt is a zone of energetic charged particles, most of which originate from the solar wind, that are captured by and held around a planet by that planet's magnetosphere.
+The Van Allen radiation belt is a zone of energetic charged particles, most of which originate from the solar wind, that are captured by and held around a planet by that planet's magnetosphere.
 Earth has two such belts, and sometimes others may be temporarily created.
-The belts are named after James Van Allen, who is credited with their discovery.
+The belts are named after James Van Allen, who published an article describing the belts in 1958.

 Earth's two main belts extend from an altitude of about 640 to 58,000 km above the surface, in which region radiation levels vary.
-Most of the particles that form the belts are thought to come from solar wind and other particles by cosmic rays.
-By trapping the solar wind, the magnetic field deflects those energetic particles and protects the atmosphere from destruction.

 The belts are in the inner region of Earth's magnetic field.
-The belts trap energetic electrons and protons.
+They trap energetic electrons and protons.
 Other nuclei, such as alpha particles, are less prevalent.
+Most of the particles that form the belts are thought to come from the solar wind while others arrive as cosmic rays.
+By trapping the solar wind, the magnetic field deflects those energetic particles and protects the atmosphere from destruction.

 The belts endanger satellites, which must have their sensitive components protected with adequate shielding if they spend significant time near that zone.
+Apollo astronauts going through the Van Allen belts received a very low and harmless dose of radiation.

 In 2013, the Van Allen Probes detected a transient, third radiation belt, which persisted for four weeks.
-Apollo Astronauts going through the Van Allen Belts received a very low and non-harmful dose of radiation.

 Discovery

-Kristian Birkeland, Carl Størmer, Nicholas Christofilos, and Enrico Medi had investigated the possibility of trapped charged particles before the Space Age.
-Explorer 1 and Explorer 3 confirmed the existence of the belt in early 1958 under James Van Allen at the University of Iowa.
+Kristian Birkeland, Carl Størmer, Nicholas Christofilos, and Enrico Medi had investigated the possibility of trapped charged particles in 1895, forming a theoretical basis for the formation of radiation belts.
+The second Soviet satellite Sputnik 2 which had detectors designed by Sergei Vernov, followed by the US satellites Explorer 1 and Explorer 3, confirmed the existence of the belt in early 1958, later named after James Van Allen from the University of Iowa.
 The trapped radiation was first mapped by Explorer 4, Pioneer 3, and Luna 1.

 The term Van Allen belts refers specifically to the radiation belts surrounding Earth; however, similar radiation belts have been discovered around other planets.
 The Sun does not support long-term radiation belts, as it lacks a stable, global dipole field.
 The Earth's atmosphere limits the belts' particles to regions above 200–1,000 km, (124–620 miles) while the belts do not extend past 8 Earth radii RE.
 The belts are confined to a volume which extends about 65° on either side of the celestial equator.

+Project Argus

+In 1958 the US detonated low yield nuclear bombs at an altitude of 300 miles, producing a temporary increase in the electron content of the radiation belts.
+The tests, dubbed Project Argus, were designed to test the Christofilos effect, the idea that nuclear explosions in space would release sufficient electrons trapped in the Earth's magnetic field to disable the warheads on intercontinental ballistic missiles.
+The project was discontinued due to the treaty banning atmospheric testing and the fear that additional radiation could prevent the Apollo moon mission.